gabrielemariotti/cardslib/doc/CARDGRID.md

          mGridView.setExternalAdapter(ownAdapter,mCardGridArrayAdapter);
 ```

 Pay attention.
-You can use this method, if your ownAdapter calls the mCardGridArrayAdapter#getView() method.
+You can only use this method if your ownAdapter calls the mCardGridArrayAdapter#getView() method.

 ### Using a cursor adapter